laurenchen0631/English-Learning/category/common_phrase.md

 	- The individual's needs are subordinate to those of the group.

 ## Example
+- aside from 除..之外 == except for == besides
+	- I don’t watch any television, aside from the news.
 - to name a few 僅舉幾例 == To provide only a few examples, though there are copious amounts from which to choose.
 	- We have a huge range of exotic teas: assam, pu-erh, guayusa, yerba mate, to name but a few.